 While camping in Yellowstone National Park, you fall asleep to a symphony of crickets and rustling leaves beneath a brilliant full moon.
 A little while later, a high-pitched moan snaps you out of your slumber.
-You hear the noise again, and it immediately registers -- a wolf's howl.
-"No need to worry," you think as you close your eyes, "that old canine is just yapping at the moon."
+You hear the noise again, and it immediately registers: a wolf's howl.
+"No need to worry," you think as you close your eyes.
+"That old canine is just yapping at the moon."

 Since wolves inhabit every continent except South America and Antarctica, their prevalence in human culture isn't surprising.
 As nocturnal animals, they have a natural association with darkness and the moon.

-The bark comes as no surprise since we're used to wolves' tamer descendents doing so.
+The bark comes as no surprise since we're used to wolves' tamer descendants doing so.
 But as any dog owner can tell you, barks can have various meanings.
 For wolves, barks are either offensive or defensive.
 They may warn nearby pack members of an incoming predator.
-Or, they may call another wolf into a challenge.
+Or they may call another wolf into a challenge.

 But when they raise their muzzles toward the sky and release those wavering howls, is the message meant for the moon?
-Find out the answer on the next page.